tejasexpertnow/awesome-vibe-coding/README.md

 - 🔥 [Lovable](https://lovable.dev/) - "Idea to app in seconds.
 Lovable is your superhuman full stack engineer".
 - 🔥 [v0 by Vercel](https://v0.dev/chat) - Assistant to build NextJS frontend.
 - [Replit](https://replit.com/) - "Simply describe your idea above and let the Agent build it for you".
-- [Create](https://www.create.xyz/) - "Turn your words into sites, tools, apps and products".
+- [Create](https://www.create.xyz/) - "Turn your words into sites, tools, apps, and products".
 - [Trickle AI](https://www.trickle.so/) - "Build stunning websites, AI apps, and forms with ease".
 - [Tempo](https://www.tempo.new/) - "Build React apps 10x faster with AI".
 - [Softgen](https://softgen.ai/) - "Describe your vision, give instructions, and build full-stack web apps".